juan-phzy/foodtruck-app/README.md

 │   |   ├── SmallIconButton.tsx         # Renders the small buttons in vendor manage truck page
 |   |	└── StandardButton.tsx          # Standard Button component with preset styles
 │   ├── cards
+│   |   ├── EditInfoCard.tsx            # Used for showing account settings.
+Has simple label and text
 │   |   ├── FlatListCard.tsx            # White labeled card with box shadow, takes in a title and children │   |   ├── ItemCard.tsx                # Renders a food item with name, price, description, and image
 │   |   ├── TruckCard.tsx               # Renders a fullsize food truck card